 Hearing Loop System

-Adelphi University has recently installed the Hearing Loop System in a classroom at the Garden City campus.
+Adelphi University has installed Hearing Loop Systems in several rooms at the Garden City campus.

 The Hearing Loop is an Assistive Listening System specifically designed for individuals with hearing loss.
 The system works directly with hearing aids and cochlear implants to enhance the learning experience for students in the classroom and provide universal access to the larger community.